MIMELab/mimelab.github.io/joinus.markdown

 We are looking for strongly motivated and enthusiastic students to join our research group.
 We offer BSc and MSc thesis supervision as well as PhD peer-advising on projects in the scope of embodied intelligence and adjacent topics.
 For Fall 2024, we will offer a limited number of 5-credit seminar topics for Aalto University students.

-As a member of Team ARAM, you will:
+As a member of MIME Lab, you will:

 - Get to check in regularly with like-minded colleagues who are genuinely curious about the problem you are solving
 - Learn critical knowledge work skills via caring feedback and critique